-Burn fees are increasing starting with the Fall 2012 season.
-The per-acre fee will now be 3.75, with a minimum permit fee of 37.50 (for fields of 10 acres or less).
-The new fees equal the cap set by the legislature.
-The new funds help pay for the daily burn call and research into alternatives to agriculture burning; the amount received by the District to process burn permits is unchanged.
+Remember, to receive a full refund (less the 37.50 processing fee) applications for refunds MUST be received by June 10th for Spring Burn permits and December 10th for Fall Burn permits.
+Ecology can no longer refund fees for unburned acres unless the application for a refund is received by the deadline.
+The current per-acre fee is 3.75, with a minimum permit fee of 37.50 (for fields of 10 acres or less).
+The fees equal the cap set by the legislature and help pay for the daily burn call and research into alternatives to agriculture burning.

 For many agriculture producers, burning is an important option when dealing with excess residue.
 The State Department of Ecology is a valued partner in making sure agriculture burning does not affect public health.
 With careful monitoring of weather conditions and use of complex climate models, staff at the department of Ecology makes a Daily Burn Call.
 Ecology only allows burning when weather conditions will allow the smoke to rise fast and dissipate rapidly.
 This partnership between agriculture producers and Ecology has resulted in a dramatic reduction in health impacts related to burning.